WavSLM: Single-Stream Speech Language Modeling via WavLM Distillation

-Rather than learning a tokenizer for these representations from scratch, we leverage \textbf{FocalCodec-Stream}\footnote{ \href{https://github.com/lucadellalib/focalcodec}{https://github.com/lucadellalib/focalcodec}}~\cite{dellalibera2025focalcodecstream}, a streamable neural speech codec based on focal modulation~\cite{yang2022focalnets,dellaliber2024focal} that operates directly on WavLM-6 features.
-FocalCodec-Stream builds on a causally distilled WavLM-6 encoder followed by a compressor, quantizer, decompressor, and decoder, producing a \textbf{single stream of discrete tokens} at 50 Hz with a theoretical streaming latency of 80 ms (4-token chunks).
 Importantly, the decompressed tokens can be projected back into a continuous feature space that remains compatible with the upper layers of WavLM.
 Since FocalCodec-Stream is optimized for feature reconstruction, the decoded features can be viewed as approximations of the original WavLM representations.
-This design allows FocalCodec-Stream to act as an {interface} between raw speech and higher-level semantic representations: discrete tokens serve as the modeling units, while reconstructed features preserve access to WavLM hierarchical feature space.
+This design allows FocalCodec-Stream to act as an {interface} between raw speech and higher-level semantic representations: discrete tokens serve as the modeling units, while reconstructed features preserve access to the hierarchical WavLM feature space.